Heart Transplant Rejection

 Who is at risk for heart transplant rejection?

-Certain things increase the chances of both acute and chronic heart transplant rejection.
+Certain things increase the chances of both short-term (acute) and chronic heart transplant rejection.
 One of the most important factors is a genetic mismatch between the heart donor and heart recipient.
 Younger heart recipients are also at greater risk for both kinds of rejection.

-Other factors that specifically increase the chances of acute transplant rejection include:
+Other things that specifically increase the chances of acute transplant rejection include:

-- Female heart recipient or female heart donor
+- Being a female heart recipient or female heart donor

 Some factors that specifically increase the chances of chronic rejection include: